nzuzo-newsnet/mysite/articles/netabase_store/05-performance-optimization-and-zerocopy-api.md

 let user = tree.get(UserPrimaryKey(1))?;  // Always deserializes
 ```

-Even if we only need to check if a user exists, we pay the full cost of deserializing the entire model from bincode.
+Even if we only need to check if a user exists, we pay the full cost of deserializing the entire model from [bincode][5].

 ## The Zero-Copy Solution